podStation/podcast-dev-docs/docs/monetization-lightning/index.md

 Lightning currently supports Bitcoin and Litecoin as currencies, but Bitcoin has a higher adoption.

-As part of the _Podcasting 2.0_ initiative, monetization based on the Lightning Network was proposed.
+As part of the [Podcasting 2.0](https://github.com/Podcastindex-org/podcast-namespace/blob/main/podcasting2.0.md) initiative, monetization based on the Lightning Network was proposed.

 [^lightning-network-wikipedia]: [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) - Wikipedia Article

 ## Status

 Although it is already supported by a number of hosting platforms and applications, monetization with Lightning Network is still considered **experimental**.

+## Use cases

+Monetization with Lightning Network, at its current state, is used only for the _value for value_ model.

+In this model, listeners decide how much (monetary) value the listening experience has.

+Users typically pledge to pay a certain amount for the time listened for each podcast, normally expressed in _satoshis[^satoshi] per minute_.

+[^satoshi]: 1 Satoshi = 1/100 000 000 Bitcoins, it is the smallest bitcoin unit that can be represented in the bitcoin network ledger.
+Reference: [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin#Units_and_divisibility) Wikipedia Article, section _Units and divisibility_

 ## Advantages